IsraelW18/QAAutomation_SeleniumPytest/README.md

 The source code for the project is available in my [CarSphere Repository](https://github.com/IsraelW18/CarSphere.git).

+**Design Pattern: Page Object Model (POM)**
+This project is structured according to the Page Object Model (POM) design pattern.
+POM is a widely-used approach in test automation that encourages the separation of test logic from page-specific code by representing each web page as a dedicated class.
+This design improves code maintainability, readability, and reusability, making it easier to scale and update tests as the application evolves.

 The automated testing suite ensures the reliability, scalability, and robustness of the application by covering multiple layers:
 - UI Tests: Validate the functionality and behavior of the web interface.
 - API Tests: Ensure that API endpoints work as expected and return the correct responses.